shamit6/zenith/README.md

 - **Dockerfile Generation**: Zenith automatically generates Dockerfiles, simplifying the deployment process and ensuring consistency across environments.

 - **CLI Tool**: Zenith provides a command-line interface (CLI) tool for development, building, and starting your applications, streamlining your workflow and boosting productivity.

+- **Microservice\Lambdas**: Microservice and Lambdas are implementation detail and Communication for using them is as well, you can just declare how you want it to be implemented and zenith will do it for you.

 ## Getting Started